 Our research on healing the fetal membranes has received press coverage by the BBC World Health News (https://www.bbc.co.uk/programmes/w3csty7m), the ABC Science Show (http://www.abc.net.au/radionational/programs/scienceshow/new-approach-to-avoid-pre-term-births/8975468), the British Science Association

 (https://www.britishscienceassociation.org/news/bioengineering-to-repair-fetal-membranes-and-reduce-preterm-births) and Little heartbeats (http://www.little-heartbeats.org.uk/pprom-research).

-The PhD student will work closely with a multi-disciplinary team involving clinicians (Prof Anna David, UCLH, Prof Jan Deprest, Leuven and UCL), material scientists (Prof Alvaro Mata, QMUL) and biologists (Prof David Becker, Singapore, Dr David Barrett, QMUL).
-Prof David Becker holds several patents with CoDa Therapeutics for the Cx43 antisense technology and this company will support the proposed work to demonstrate efficacy.
+The multi-disciplinary research team involves clinicians (Prof Anna David, UCLH, Prof Jan Deprest, Leuven and UCL), material scientists (Prof Alvaro Mata, QMUL) and biologists (Prof David Becker, Singapore, Dr David Barrett, QMUL).
+The research funded by The Rosetreest Trust and Prenatal Charity will support Eleni Costa during her doctoral research PhD studentship (2019-2022).